-Within the field of business IT problems it is hard to resit the temptation to use a tool that promise to solve all your complex and costly IT problems.
+Within the field of business IT problems it is hard to resit the temptation to use a tool that promise to solve all your complex IT problems.

-Despite the progress and technology innovation the last 25 years some IT related problems are very hard to solve.
+Despite the progress and technology innovation in the last 25 years some IT related problems are still very hard to solve.

 To name of few typical business IT problems: